ayr-ton/awesome-geek-podcasts/README.md

 * [ThoughtWorks](https://soundcloud.com/thoughtworks) - A community of passionate individuals whose purpose is to revolutionize software design, creation and delivery, while advocating for positive social change.
 * [Three Devs and a Maybe](https://threedevsandamaybe.com/) - Weekly discussion podcast on all things web development.
 Topics range from daily developer life, PHP, frameworks, testing, good software design and our experiences using many other programming languages.
 * [Toolsday Podcast](https://spec.fm/podcasts/toolsday) - A 20-ish-minute podcast about the latest in tech tools, tips, and tricks on Tuesdays at 2!
-* [TTL Podcast](http://ttlpodcast.com/) - The TTL Podcast, hosted by Rebecca Murphey, features conversations with front-end developers at large organizations about how they do their jobs.
 * [Ubuntu Podcast](http://ubuntupodcast.org) - A lively and upbeat podcast made by members of the Ubuntu UK LoCo that includes news, discussion and interviews from the Ubuntu and Open Source communities.
 * [Web of Tomorrow](https://www.orbit.fm/weboftomorrow/) - Podcast about JavaScript and front-end web development.
 * [Weird Trick Mafia](https://weirdtrickmafia.fm/) - A podcast about tech, feelings, open source, and /dev/urandom.